LutzCle/web/content/pages/index.md

 [Sebastian Breß](http://www.user.tu-berlin.de/sebastian.bress).
 {: class="lead text-justify"}

-My research interests are data management using modern hardware, and distributed systems.
+My research interests are data management using modern hardware and distributed systems.
-Currently I am investigating automated variant generation from declarative queries for heterogeneous processors.
+Currently I am investigating how we can use fast, next-generation interconnects such as NVLink to scale data management on GPUs.
 {: class="text-justify"}

 Before coming to DFKI,